The Best TV Shows to Watch on Disney+ Right Now

 Boy Meets World (1993–2000)

 If you've yet to marathon this classic sitcom or need a nostalgic re-watch, then get ready because class is in session and Cory Matthew's teacher next-door Mr. Feeny has more than a few life lessons to share.
 The long-running '90s show follows an awkward, loud-mouthed boy named Cory (Ben Savage), his best friend from a broken home Shawn (Rider Strong), and his forever-crush Topanga (Danielle Fishel) from middle school to college, documenting their coming-of-age.
 Originally airing on ABC, this sitcom is less filtered than most Disney Channel favorites, exploring topics like poverty, absent fathers, and (gasp!) sex to make for a holistic, honest series about adolescence.
-And because fans just couldn't get enough of these characters, the series was rebooted with Girl Meets World, a sequel about Cory's daughter, which is also available on Disney+.

 Though it was recently rebooted by Disney XD with comedians like Ben Schwartz, Danny Pudi, and Bobby Moynihan providing the voices, the original DuckTales is still worth divining into like Uncle Scrooge leaping into that giant mountain of gold coins.
 One of the first successful Disney animated shows, the adventures of Huey, Dewey, and Louie were popular enough with kids to help launch similar whiz-bang Disney animated shows you can find on Disney+ like Chip 'n Dale: Rescue Rangers and Darkwing Duck.
 Plus, the insidious theme song is probably already stuck in your head.